Brandon Sherman // Andrew Conrad // Colin Woodford // Emilio Terranova

 BRANDON SHERMAN Trumpet/Flugelhorn/Melodica

-Brandon Sherman, a native of Southern California, has been performing music for over 25 years starting with violin and piano at age 3 and moving on to trumpet, French horn, and trombone.
+Brandon Sherman, a native of Southern California, has been performing music for over 25 years.
 He started trumpet at age 10, and began studying privately with such names as Bobby Shew, Leslie Drayton, John Fumo, Howie Shear, Ralph Alessi, and other New York names like Brad Shepik, John Hollenbeck, Jason Moran, Ben Wendel, Shane Endsley and Jim Black.
-Throughout his high school years he played professionally on trumpet and French horn in the Los Angeles and Ventura County areas with the Los Angeles Jazz Society, The Lane 29 Jazz Orchestra, The Glenn Miller Youth Orchestra, the Mike Stanley Wind Ensemble and many other professional ensembles.
 In 2002, Brandon moved to Reno, Nevada where he made a name for himself as a freelance musician, leader and sideman in a variety of jazz and improvisational music ensembles.
-While in Reno, he earned a Bachelor of Music Degree in Jazz Studies from the University of Nevada studying under Dr. Larry Engstrom, Dr. David Ake, and Peter Epstein.
-While at the University, Brandon developed a love for composition and began writing and arranging music constantly for Brass Quintet, Jazz Small Ensemble and Jazz Big Bands.
-In 2007, Brandon moved back to Los Angeles to pursue a Master of Fine Arts degree in Jazz Studies from the California Institute of the Arts (graduated May 2009) where he studied with Charlie Haden, David Roitstein, Larry Koonse, Vinny Golia, and Wadada Leo Smith among others.
-While at CalArts, he studied music from West Ghana, Indonesian, India and the Balkan region of Eastern Europe with Alfred Ladzekpo, Swapan Chaudhuri, Randy Gloss, Aashish Khan, Nanik Wenten, and Miroslav Tadic respectively.
+While in Reno, Brandon developed a love for composition and began writing and arranging music for Brass Quintet, Jazz Small Ensemble and Jazz Big Bands.
+Brandon has studied with Charlie Haden, David Roitstein, Larry Koonse, Vinny Golia, and Wadada Leo Smith among others.
+He studied music from Ghana, Indonesian, India and the Balkan region of Eastern Europe.
 In 2010, Brandon was a recipient of the ASCAP Young Jazz Composer’s Award.
-After close to three decades of living on the west coast, Brandon relocated to New York City to continue his musical endeavors where he resided for 3 years.
-Music performance has also provided him with the opportunity of performing all over the United States and Europe.
-Brandon now currently resides in the Reno/Northern Nevada Area; he continues to lead an active performance and recording schedule in Reno as well as in Los Angeles, New York and Europe.
+Brandon currently resides in the Reno/Northern Nevada Area; he continues to lead an active performance and recording schedule in Reno as well as in Los Angeles, New York and Europe.